2016 South Australian blackout: Blackout

 The weather had resulted in localised power outages throughout the day and by around 3:50 p.m. local time, almost the entire state power grid had been cut out.
 Early indications were that as the transmission lines in the Mid North failed due to damaged pylons, the automatic safety features in the network isolated the generators to protect both the generation facilities and the end consumers' equipment.
 Over a short period, this resulted in most of the state's distribution network being powered down as the transmission network acted to protect the infrastructure.

 The preliminary report from the Australian Energy Market Operator (AEMO) identified that problems started 90 seconds before the eventual failure.
 The first line to trip was a 66 kV line near Adelaide, and it was automatically reset.
 The first major fault was 47 seconds later when two phases of the 275 kV line between Brinkworth and Templers grounded.
 The Davenport–Belalie line tripped with one phase to ground, was automatically reset, but tripped again nine seconds later, so was isolated for manual inspection, with the fault estimated to be 42 km from Davenport.
 One second later (7 seconds before the state went dark), the Hallett Wind Farm reduced output by 123 MW.
 Four seconds later, a third 275 kV transmission line showed a fault, the Davenport–Mount Lock is on the other side of the same towers as Davenport–Belalie, and the fault was estimated to be 1 km further on.
-The damaged power lines caused 5–6 voltage glitches which stressed the ride-through capability of most of the wind farm capacity, causing nine of them to shut down: Finally, all within one second, the Hornsdale Wind Farm reduced output by 86 MW, Snowtown Wind Farm reduced output by 106 MW, the Heywood interconnector flow increased to over 850 MW and both of its circuits tripped out due to the overload.
+The damaged power lines caused 5–6 voltage glitches which stressed the ride-through capability of most of the wind farm capacity, causing nine of them to shut down: Finally, all within one second, the Hornsdale Wind Farm reduced output by 86 MW, Snowtown Wind Farm reduced output by 106 MW, the Heywood interconnector flow increased to over 850 MW.
+Both of its circuits tripped out due to imminent loss of synchronism across the network between South Australia and the eastern states.
+This occurred before the interconnector circuits' thermal load limits were reached.
 Supply was then lost to the entire South Australian region of the National Electricity Market, as the Torrens Island Power Station, Ladbroke Grove Power Station, Murraylink interconnector and all remaining wind farms tripped.